platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 # Movie Quotes App Tutorial

 This tutorial will help you learn how to build a full stack application on top of Platformatic DB.
-We're going to build an application that allows us to save our favourite movie quotes.
-We'll also be building in custom API functionality that allows for some neat user interaction on our frontend.
+We are going to build an application that allows us to save our favourite movie quotes.
+We will also be building in custom API functionality that allows for some neat user interaction on our frontend.

-You can find the complete code for the application that we're going to build [on GitHub](https://github.com/platformatic/tutorial-movie-quotes-app).
+You can find the complete code for the application that we are going to build [on GitHub](https://github.com/platformatic/tutorial-movie-quotes-app).

 :::note

-We'll be building the frontend of our application with the [Astro](https://astro.build/) framework, but the GraphQL API integration steps that we're going to cover can be applied with most frontend frameworks.
+We will be building the frontend of our application with the [Astro](https://astro.build/) framework, but the GraphQL API integration steps that we are going to cover can be applied with most frontend frameworks.

 :::

-## What we're going to cover
+## What we are Going to Cover

-In this tutorial we'll learn how to:
+In this tutorial we will learn how to:

 - Create a Platformatic API
 - Apply database migrations